Characterisation of chaos in meteoroid streams. Application to the Geminids: Introduction

 \section{Introduction}

-The Meteor Data Center from the International Astronomical Union (IAU) currently lists 921 meteor showers \footnote[2]{https://www.ta3.sk/IAUC22DB/MDC2007/ visited in September 2022}, most of which are in the working list, waiting for confirmation or more data.
+The Meteor Data Center of the International Astronomical Union (IAU) currently lists 921 meteor showers\footnote[2]{https://www.ta3.sk/IAUC22DB/MDC2007/ visited in September 2022}, most of which are in the working list and are awaiting confirmation or more data.
 According to this number, on average, $2.6$ near-Earth objects per day were active enough in the past $10^3-10^4$ years to produce such showers.
 If this is confirmed, it would greatly impact our current understanding of the Solar System.
 This prompted us to examine how IAU meteor showers are determined.

 Most methods used to find new meteor showers involve computing the radiant and an orbit dissimilarity criterion (D-criterion).
-D-criteria quantify how close the orbits of two objects are.
-Many D-criteria were developed \citep[for example,][]{Valsecchi_al_1999, Jenniskens_2008,Rudaska_al_2015} but the $D_{SH}$ from \citet{Southworth_Hawkins_1963} is still largely used today.
-However, this criterion was long criticised for its mathematical, physical, and statistical shortcomings \citep[see for example,][]{Drummond_1981, Valsecchi_al_1999}.
+D-criteria quantify the proximity of the orbits of two objects.
+Many D-criteria have been developed \citep[e.g.][]{Valsecchi_al_1999, Jenniskens_2008,Rudaska_al_2015} but the $D_{SH}$ from \citet{Southworth_Hawkins_1963} is still largely used today.
+However, this criterion has long been criticised for its mathematical, physical, and statistical shortcomings \citep[see e.g.][]{Drummond_1981, Valsecchi_al_1999}.

-\citet{Rudawska_Jopek_2010} perform a comparison between two criteria (the $D_{SH}$ and the criterion described by \citealp{Jopek_al_2008}), which gives some preliminary results on their validity.
-However, to our knowledge, no such study has been conducted on the whole set of criteria: it is not known which criterion should not be used at all and which is most suited to specific cases.
+\citet{Rudawska_Jopek_2010} compared two criteria (the $D_{SH}$ and the criterion described by \citealp{Jopek_al_2008}), providing some preliminary indications as to the validity of the two.
+However, to our knowledge, no such study has been conducted for the entire set of D-criteria: it is not known which should be avoided and which are most suited to specific cases.

-While D-criteria are not enough to fully conclude, they can help describe candidates for meteor showers.
-We call those candidates 'meteor groups': \textit{a meteor group is a set of meteors sharing a radiant and having similar orbits}.
-In contrast, meteor showers are defined, according to the IAU, as: \textit{a set of meteors coming from a single parent body, through a meteoroid stream} \footnote[3]{"Definitions of Terms in Meteor Astronomy" from https://www.iau.org/science/scientific\_bodies/commissions/F1/ visited in October 2022}.
-To prove that a given meteor group is in fact a meteor shower, a statistical or a dynamical analysis is sometimes performed \citep[see for example][]{Guennoun_al_2019} but is not always conclusive.
+While D-criteria are not sufficient to identify a meteor shower with absolute certainty, they can help us to identify candidates.
+We call those candidates meteor groups: {a meteor group is a set of meteors sharing a radiant and showing similar orbits}.
+In contrast, meteor showers are defined, according to the IAU, as {a set of meteors coming from a single parent body, through a meteoroid stream}\footnote[3]{"Definitions of Terms in Meteor Astronomy" from https://www.iau.org/science/scientific\_bodies/commissions/F1/ visited in October 2022}.
+To prove that a given meteor group is in fact a meteor shower, a statistical or dynamical analysis is sometimes performed \citep[see e.g.][]{Guennoun_al_2019} but these are not always conclusive.